 Install Gloo Mesh Gateway

-1. Install Gloo Mesh Gateway in your cluster.
-This command uses basic profiles to install the management plane components, such as the management server and Prometheus server, and the data plane components, such as the agent, rate limit server, and external auth server, in your cluster.
+1. Install the Gloo Mesh Gateway control plane in your cluster.
+This command uses a basic profile to install the control plane components, such as the management server and agent, an external auth and rate limiting server, and the Gloo Mesh Gateway observability components.

 2. Verify that your Gloo Mesh Gateway setup is correctly installed.
-If not, try debugging the relay connection.
 Note that this check might take a few seconds to verify that:

 • The Gloo CRDs are installed at the correct version.